axibase/atsd-use-cases/Analysis/Economic_Policy_Uncertainty/README.md

 ![](images/eurozone-time-chart.png)

-*Fig 5*: Highlighted above are points from the two queries shown here.
+*Fig 5*: Highlighted above are points from both queries.
 Expected results are highlighted with purple arrows while actual results are highlighted with blue arrows.

 ## Conclusion